-- Q: What should I do if I discover an error in the course? - A: If you find an error in the course, please check our website at:
+- A: The specialist asset categories covered in Subject SP5 are often examined in the Subject SA7 exams.
+However, as the courses are complimentary rather than overlapping, there is no problem with studying both courses simultaneously. - Q: What should I do if I discover an error in the course? - A: If you find an error in the course, please check our website at:

-ActEd.co.uk/paper_corrections.html
+ActEd.co.uk/paper\corrections.html

 to see if the correction has already been dealt with.
-Otherwise please send details via email to SA2@bpp.com.
+Otherwise please send details via email to SA7@bpp.com.

-- Q: Who should I send feedback to? - A: We are always happy to receive feedback from students, particularly details concerning any errors, contradictions or unclear statements in the courses.
+Q: Who should I send feedback to?

+A: We are always happy to receive feedback from students, particularly details concerning any errors, contradictions or unclear statements in the courses.

-If you have any comments on this course in general, please email them to SA2@bpp.com.
+If you have any comments on this course in general, please email them to SA7@bpp.com.

 If you have any comments or concerns about the Syllabus or Core Reading, these can be passed on to the Institute and Faculty of Actuaries via ActEd.
-Alternatively, you can send them directly to the Institute and Faculty of Actuaries' Examination Team by email to memberservices@actuaries.org.uk.
+Alternatively, you can send them directly to the Institute and Faculty of Actuaries' Examination Team by email to member.services@actuaries.org.uk.